opetitprestataire/label-studio/docs/source/templates/chat_red_team.md

 Stress‑test your GenAI agent with structured red‑teaming.
 Use this template to run adversarial, multi‑turn chats that probe for safety and privacy gaps—then label each turn to pinpoint weaknesses.

+!!! error Enterprise
+    This template requires Label Studio Enterprise.

+    Starter Cloud users can use the `Chat` tag, but have limited access to LLM integration.
+Instead, you can conduct a manual chat or import messages as predictions.
+See the [Chat tag documentation](/tags/chat#Prediction-format).

+    For Community users, see our [Conversation AI templates](gallery_conversational_ai) or the [Multi-Turn Chat Evaluation template](multi_turn_chat).

 ## Labeling configuration

 ```xml